core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 <!-- We could also say in prose to take them from there and have the bytes there, but it is useful for later registrant to have a ready-made template in the document that sets things up. -->

 --- back

+# Further development

+Several possible further directions are anticipated in this document, but not specified at this point in time;
+they are left for further documents:

+* The mechanism of expanding one option into another option might be expressed using the terminology of SCHC.

+  Such a generalization is not aimed for in this document;
+  authors of any future document providing such a framework are encouraged to provide an equivalent but machine-readable explanation of the mechanism specified here.

+* The registry for Short-Uri-Path values is set up such that first values can not have the most significant bit of the first byte set.

+  This allows future documents to reuse the option for any CBOR expressions, e.g. the path component of a CRI {{?I-D.ietf-core-href}}.
+  Note that those CBOR strucutres can only use the major types 4 to 7 for the top-level item, but that includes all containers (arrays, maps and tags).

+  Senders and recipients of this option do not need to concern themselves with that extension mechanism unless they implement it:
+  As the first value is an opaque value compared to known registry entries, any CBOR item contained in it will simply not match any known value.
+  Should the working group decide not to use that exension point, the registry's policy can be relaxed to also allow values with that leading bit set.

+* A future document may update this document to allow registering values that are allowed to use together with Uri-Path values (but at the time of writing, no examples are known by which such a design could be properly vetted).
+  In particular, that update weakens the "MUST" in {{interactions}}.

+* This option is designed to stand in for the Uri-Path option alone, not for any other option;
+  this simplifies its interaction rules.

+  In particular,
+  application authors who seek to express Uri-Query options in a more concise or easier to process way are advised to avail themselves of the FETCH method introduced in {{?RFC8790}}.

+# Open questions

+This section will be gone by the time this document is published.

+* Do we want to enable the use of Uri-Query with this option?

+  If so, we need option number 13, or put what the author regards as unreasonable requirements on recipients.

+  In particular, the .well-known/core resource that is attractive for compression is commonly used with Uri-Query options, and it also works well for /.well-known/rd.

+  The alternative is to use a higher number (still 1+1 but less precious), eg. 267.

+* Is the transformation of separate options to Proxy-URI even *legal* for proxies?

+  If not, we can simplify the handling (and Uri-Path would *reall* not have needed to be proxy-unsafe).

+* This document might incentivise users to send more traffic through /.well-known/ paths, rather than go through discovery.
+  It is up to WG discussion to decide whether this is desirable;
+  to not make this document depend on that outcome, the registration policy is currently "IETF Review", which is extremely strict and can be relaxed in a later document if the WG decides so.

+* Do we want to add /.well-known/edhoc here, or rather fix it by updating the EDHOC option to also work without an OSCOORE option?

+  (The author prefers the latter).

 # Acknowledgments
 {:numbered="false"}